Codifica208/iNGector/README.md

 ## Public methods you may found

-If you debbug or read the source code you will find two more public methods.
+If you debug or read the source code you will find two more public methods.
-Both of them are used in order to achieve some stuff and you probably won't play with them.
+Both are used in order to achieve some stuff and you probably won't play with.

 #### The CHECKINITIALIZATION method

-This method throws an exception if iNGector was not initialized yet.
+This method throws an exception if iNGector is not initialized yet.

 #### The PREINIT method

 This method is created only when executing in Node.js.
-It tells to core to load files before the START Phases.
+It tells core to load files before the START Phases.

 ## Error handling
-And last but not least, iNGector throws exceptions with the following messages:
+Last but not least, iNGector throws exceptions with the following messages:

 - **"[iNGector] Error running provide blocks: [ERROR]"**.
-Occurs whenever an Promise catches and error during ChainSolve Phase or ExecuteProvideBlocks Phase.
+Occurs whenever a Promise catches an error during `ChainSolve Phase` or `ExecuteProvideBlocks Phase`.

 - **"[iNGector] Error running init blocks: [ERROR]"**.
-Occurs whenever an Promise catches and error during ExecuteProvideBlocks Phase.
+Occurs whenever a Promise catches and error during `ExecuteProvideBlocks Phase`.

 - **"[iNGector] Already initialized!"**.
-Occurs when you:
+Occurs when:
-	- call PROVIDE, INIT or START methods after initialization.
+	- PROVIDE, INIT or START methods are called after initialization.
-	- call LOADFILES or LOADDIRS methods after initialization. (node only)
+	- LOADFILES or LOADDIRS methods are called after initialization. (node only)

 - **"[iNGector] Start already called!"**.
-Occurs when you call START method more than once.
+Occurs when START method is called more than once.

 - **"[iNGector] Cannot get [DEPENDENCY NAME]. iNGector is not initialized yet!"**.
-Occurs when you call RESOLVE method before the initialization.
+Occurs when RESOLVE method is called before the initialization.

 - **"[iNGector] Block [DEPENDENCY NAME] not provided!"**.
-Occurs when you call RESOLVE method and no part with given name is found.
+Occurs when RESOLVE method cannot find any part with given name.

 ## Contributing
 iNGector is under [MIT LICENSE](/LICENSE.md).
-You can use, copy, change, and so on.
+You can use, copy, change and so on.
-Fell free to open issues, send pull requests with fixes and improvements and sending me messages (why not?).
+Feel free to open issues, send pull requests with fixes and improvements and even send me messages (why not?).